tlzm/Project-3/README.md

 3. Predicting the RUL with time & freq. feature (STFT).
 (Neural network and wavelets rebuild denoising were used, and the result is quite interesting).
 As a result, this method's result is almost the same as the raw data.

-4. Using the datasets (with rawdata method) to predict the continous learning, the results show life long learning is available for the real data.
+4. Using the datasets (with rawdata method) to predict the continous learning, the results show life long learning is available for the real experiment data.